 - Select "Create New Account" and then select the appropriate box under FSMA

-- Accreditation Body Electronic Portal User Guide (PDF: 6MB)
+- Accreditation Body Electronic Portal User Instructions (PDF: 6MB)

 - Key Facts About the Program (PDF: 79KB)